embeddedgo/embeddedgo.github.io/_posts/2019-11-16-go_on_not_so_small_hardware.md

 ### Preparing the environment

+*Update 2025-08-21: Patching of the Go compiler sources is no longer supported by the new releases.
+Follow the [Getting started](https://embeddedgo.github.io/getting_started) tutorial to install the Embeedded Go as an additional toolchain that can be used by your Go compiler.*

 The programming environment will be based on the original Go compiler patched for the noos/thumb target and on a set of scripts and libraries from [github.com/embeddedgo](https://github.com/embeddedgo).

 See [Getting started]({{ site.baseur }}/getting_started) for the most recent description how to install Embedded Go from binary releases.
 The following paragraphs describe instalation from source.